AlessioGiambrone/instant_photo_framer/README.md

 ## TODOs

-[] add support to Polaroid photo format
+- add support to Polaroid photo format (and others as well)
-[] add support for multiple photo rows
+- add support for multiple photo rows
-[] add support to multiple formats in the same frame [] ...?
+- add support to multiple formats in the same frame
+- ...?